lrozewicz/storybook-addon-jsdoc-to-mdx/README.md

 I am always looking to improve and expand the capabilities of my Storybook addon.
 Some of the features I'm considering for future development include:

-- **Custom Documentation Templates**: Allowing users to define their own templates for the generated documentation, giving them more control over the presentation of their components in Storybook.
+- **Custom Documentation Templates**: Allowing users to define their own templates for the generated documentation, giving them more control over the presentation of their JS/TS code in Storybook.
-- **AI-powered JSDoc Generation**: Exploring the integration of advanced AI (like Large Language Models) to automatically generate JSDoc comments for your components, making the documentation process even more seamless.
+- **AI-powered JSDoc Generation**: Exploring the integration of advanced AI (like Large Language Models) to automatically generate JSDoc comments for your code, making the documentation process even more seamless.

 ## Contribution